The June 2023 Educator summit is Now open!

 Kindergarten Vocabulary Activities

-I hope these examples have given you a few ideas on how you can teach vocabulary to your own students.
-These vocabulary strategies are great to use not just with your read-aloud, but these are equally effective for all subject areas.
+These examples have given you some ideas on how to teach vocabulary in context to your students.
+These vocabulary strategies are great to use not just with your read-aloud but as you read and engage in other subject areas.
+Some teachers add vocabulary words to your word walls.
+SIDENOTE: We have transitioned to sound walls for our high-frequency words.

-All of the resources you need to start teaching vocabulary through authentic texts are available in our Engaging Readers units!
+All the resources you need to teach vocabulary through authentic texts are available in our Engaging Readers units!

 Engaging Kindergarten Vocabulary Activities and Scieince of Reading Research.
 What does the science of reading say about vocabulary lessons in the primary grades.
 Quick and easy lesson plans to teach vocabulary through authentic texts for kindergarten, first, and second grade.
 Students develop reading comprehension and vocabulary knowledge with these engaging activities.

-As you can see, these are not just a kindergarten vocabulary resource.
-These are a perfect for first-grade and second-grade!
+As you can see, these are more than just kindergarten vocabulary resources.
+These are perfect for first-grade and second-grade!

 Check these “done for you” lesson activities.